17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 At the southern tip, you will find the entrance to Faro Clelerain Ecological Park, which we didn´t explore on this occasion but I will go back soon; this is a protected area with a preserved ecosystem where you can find the Colombia Lagoon, providing undisturbed shelter for much of the wildlife, including endangered marine turtles and crocodiles.

-Keep in mind that if you are exploring by bike, you will have to cycle another 5km to get to the lighthouse from the entrance.
+Remember that if you are exploring by bike, you will have to cycle another 5km to get to the lighthouse from the entrance.

 cozumel, coast, storm